Ramadhin and Valentine take West Indies to a memorable win

 Birth of the gangling Victorian seamer Alan Connolly, a bit of an unsung hero for Australia in the sixties.
 He finished with 102 wickets, and four five-fors - none of which came in Aussie victories.
 His best figures were 6 for 47 against South Africa in Port Elizabeth... when Australia were routed by 323 runs.
 Unusually, Connolly excelled overseas, with 66 in 16 Tests.
 At home he took only 36 in 13.
 He also played county cricket for Middlesex.

 When he became Yorkshire's youngest-ever player - at just 16 years 75 days - Paul Jarvis was burdened with a "new Fred Trueman" tag, but he never got close, taking only 21 wickets in nine Tests.
 Injuries didn't help, nor did the selectors' penchant for shunting him in and out of the team (those nine Tests came in five instalments, either side of Jarvis' ban for going on the rebel tour of South Africa, in 1989-90).
-Jarvis later played for Sussex and Somerset, but got nowhere near leaving the legacy people expected, although he has taken almost twice as many one-day wickets in India than any other Englishman.
+Jarvis later played for Sussex and Somerset, but got nowhere near leaving the legacy people expected.

 A gargantuan opening partnership in Kandy.
 In a dead rubber against Pakistan, Sanath Jayasuriya and Marvan Atapattu put on 335, with Atapattu making his third Test double-hundred.
 In a match of only 155.4 overs, Atapattu was still there at the bitter end, 207 not out and having dead-batted all comers into submission.

 Another weighty partnership, this one for the eighth wicket.
 Les Ames and Gubby Allen got England out of a hole by adding 246 against New Zealand at Lord's, with Allen making his only Test hundred and Ames his first in England.
-At the time it was the highest for the eighth wicket in Test history, but it's been passed four times, by Wasim Akram and Saqlain Mushtaq in Sheikhupura in 1996-97, by Nathan Astle and Adam Parore in Perth in 2001-02, by Stephen Fleming and James Franklin in Cape Town in 2006 and the current record holders Stuart Broad and Jonathan Trott against Pakistan at Lord's in 2010.
+At the time it was the highest for the eighth wicket in Test history, but it has since been passed four times.

 Birth of the link in the only three-generation Test-playing family.
 West Indian opener Ron Headley was the son of the great George and father of England seamer Dean.
 He played just two Tests, both in England in 1973.
 Headley played much of his cricket in England, for Worcestershire and Derbyshire.